 History of Risperdal Lawsuits

-The first of the Risperdal lawsuits was filed against Johnson and Johnson in 2010 by a young man who took the drug for off-label use.
+The first of the Risperdal lawsuits were filed against Johnson and Johnson in 2010 by a young man who took the drug for off-label use.
 He ended up developing breasts as a result of gynecomastia.
 His case was settled the same day he filed his suit for an undisclosed amount.

-A year later, Johnson and Johnson was sued for improper marketing practices.
+A year later, Johnson and Johnson were sued for improper marketing practices.
 They were ordered to pay fines of $1.2 billion.
 You’d think this would be enough to get them to change their behavior.
 It was not.